cass-community/cass-community.github.io/_wg/README.md

 The email is needed because the readers are advised to contact the chair(s) to learn more about or join the working group.

+## `meeting_schedule` *(string)*

+If the group is holding meetings on a regular basis, this field should be provided to let readers know.
+It should be a simple text string describing the meeting time, date, and recurrence, as appropriate.
+It probably needs to be quoted, since times generally include colons.
+For bi-weekly or 4-weekly (or similar) meetings, you should include a reference date from which the counting of weeks starts.

+**Important guidance:**

+* If your meeting schedule is bi-weekly or 4-weekly (or similar), include a reference date from which the counting of weeks starts.
+* If the meetings are held, but not on a regular basis, consider using "irregular" or "irregular monthly" or similar.
+* If the group plans to hold regular meetings, but hasn't scheduled them yet, consider using "to be announced" or commenting out this field.

 ## Resource link lists

 What we're calling "resource link lists" are generic data structure that makes it easy to express links to resources or artifacts in a simple, but flexible manner.
-The workging group page currently supports two such lists:
+The workging group page currently supports one such list:
-* `logistical_resources`
 * `additional_resource_links`

-Each of these has fundamentally the same schema, they are are just labeled differently when rendered on the site.
+All resource link lists has fundamentally the same schema, they are are just labeled differently when rendered on the site.
 The intent is to allow the contributor to identify resources that specifically target end-users of the product, or developers of the product, or more generic resources without such connotations.

 The general structure of a resource link list is as follows: